PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Introduction

 \section{Introduction}

-6D object pose estimation is an essential component in many applications, such as robotic manipulation\cite{zhu2014single,tremblay2018deep}, augmented reality\cite{marchand2015pose}, autonomous driving\cite{chen2017multi, Xu_2018_CVPR} and so on, and has received extensive attention and research over the past decade.
-It is a quite challenging task because of sensor noise, occlusion between objects, varying lighting conditions and object symmetries.
+\IEEEPARstart{6}{D} object pose estimation is an essential component in various applications, including robotic manipulation\cite{zhu2014single,tremblay2018deep}, augmented reality\cite{marchand2015pose}, and autonomous driving\cite{chen2017multi, Xu_2018_CVPR}.
+It has received extensive attention and has led to many research works over the past decade.
+Nonetheless, the task presents considerable challenges due to sensor noise, occlusion between objects, varying lighting conditions, and symmetries of objects.

-Traditional methods\cite{brachmann2014learning, hinterstoisser2012model} attempted to extract hand-craft feature from the correspondences between known RGB images and object mesh models.
-Such methods have limitations in heavy occlusion scenes or low-texture objects.
-Recently, with the explosive development of Deep Neural Networks (DNNs), these methods have been introduced into the 6D object pose estimation task and greatly improved the performance.
-Specifically, some methods\cite{wang2019densefusion, zeng2019iros, xiang2017posecnn} use DNNs to directly regress translation and rotation of each object.
-However, non-linearity of the rotation leads to poor generalization of these methods.
-More recently, works like\cite{peng2019pvnet, he2020pvn3d, zeng21icra} utilized DNNs to detect keypoints of each object, and then computed the 6D pose parameters with Perspective-n-Point (PnP) for 2D keypoints or Least Squares methods for 3D keypoints.
+Traditional methods\cite{brachmann2014learning, hinterstoisser2012model} attempted to extract hand-crafted features from the correspondences between known RGB images and object mesh models.
+However, these methods are less effective in heavy occlusion scenes or on low-texture objects.
+With the rapid development of deep learning, Deep Neural Networks (DNN) are now applied to the 6D object pose estimation task and demonstrate significant performance improvements.
+Specifically, some methods\cite{wang2019densefusion, zeng2019iros, xiang2017posecnn} use DNNs to directly regress the translation and rotation of each object.
+However, the non-linearity of the rotation results in poor generalization of these methods.
+More recently, works like\cite{peng2019pvnet, he2020pvn3d, zeng21icra} utilize DNNs to detect the keypoints of each object and subsequently compute the 6D pose parameters using Perspective-n-Point (PnP) for 2D keypoints or Least Squares methods for 3D keypoints. \IEEEpubidadjcol